 Growing your business by going international is an age old, not so well kept secret.
-However, website localization entails way more than simply translating a bunch of texts.
+However, website localisation entails way more than simply translating a bunch of texts.

 You can definitely upload all your content into Google Translate, and produce a 40+ language website in a matter of hours, however, if you want high-quality translations, search engine optimization (SEO) and most importantly, brand consistency, you might want to invest some more time and energy.